 In this guide, we’ll take a closer look at 18 of the best Merlot wines you should try, including all the information you need to know about their origin, flavor profile, and the best foods to pair them with.

-We’ll also look to answer a number of the frequently asked questions related to the popular red wine.
+We’ll also look to answer a number of the frequently asked questions related to the popular red wine (see also our article on Cannonau wine).

 OUR TOP PICK